Why UP Education’s

 How the programme is delivered

 We use a number of online applications to deliver our Victoria University of Wellington Foundation Studies Programme and ensure you have the most effective and intuitive learning experience.
 You're not alone.
 Enjoy real-time interaction with your teacher as we take you through your learning process.
-You can discuss tasks, ask questions and solve problems – all live, using the four types of mode delivery:
+You can discuss tasks, ask questions and solve problems – all live.

 The main platforms that we use are: